OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 PoExtractor assumes, the code follows several conventions:

 * `IStringLocalizer` or a derived class is accessed via property named `T`
+* Liquid templates uses a filter named `t`
 * context of the localizable string is full name (with namespace) of the containing class for C# code
-* context of the localizable string is dot-delimited relative path to view for Razor templates
+* context of the localizable string is dot-delimited relative path the to view for Razor templates
+* context of the localizable string is dot-delimited relative path the to template for Liquid templates
+*
 ## Example

 C# code: